-Students took their new knowledge of art history and create a work of art or some mechanism to describe the strains of influence in art.
-They may choose painting, sculpture, crafts and architecture.
-They may focus on: theme, subject, formal elements of art (line, perspective, contrast, rhythm and more) and/ or reason for creation.
-Here is an example of a strain is: The female as Goddess.
+Students took their new knowledge of art history and created a work of art or some mechanism to describe the strains of influence in art.
+They may choose painting, sculpture, crafts, and architecture.
+They may focus on theme, subject, formal elements of art (line, perspective, contrast, rhythm, and more), and/ or reason for creation.
+Here is an example of a strain: The female as Goddess.

 Venus of Willendorf 24,000-22,000 BCE

 This is one of the oldest sculptures of a human figure, used as a fertility goddess.
 It was discovered by an archaeologist in Austria in the year 1908.

 This figurine was discovered in 1903 on the island of Crete.
 It was a Minoan divinity associated closely with the snake cult.

 It is an ancient Greek statue and one of the most famous works of ancient Greek sculpture.
 The statue depicts Aphrodite, the ancient Greek goddess of love and beauty.

 This is a forth century sarcophagus that depicted bible stories.
 The Romans at the time looked at Eve as the first goddess.

 This Early Renaissance painting depicts the birth of Venus the goddess of love, it was unusual to have a secular theme, in this time period and place.